 About

-Dr Maxine Newlands (BA (Hons), MA, PhD, FHEA) is a political scientist working to understand how and why environmental politics and networks of communication transform policymaking.
+Dr Maxine Newlands (BA (Hons), MA, PhD, FHEA) is a political scientist and policy analyst, currently based at the Australian Academy of Science.

 Media